-Variable label P25 imp. wage all full-time employees

-Variable name te_imp_p25

-Data type Numerical

-Origin ВеН

-Detailed description This variable contains the p25 percentile of the imputed gross average daily wage of an establishment's full-time employees.
-It does not contain the wages of people in marginal part-time employment, trainees/apprentices and people in partial retirement schemes.
+Variable label P25 imp. wage all full-time employees Variable name te_imp_p25 Data type Numerical Origin ВеН Detailed description This variable contains the p25 percentile of the imputed gross average daily wage of an establishment's full-time employees.
+It does not contain the wages of people in marginal part-time employment, trainees/appren- tices and people in partial retirement schemes.
 The values are reported in euros for all years.
-Further information on the generation of the variable can be found in Section 5.1.10.3.
+Further information on the generation of the variable can be found in Sec- tion 5.1.10.3.
+The values are rounded to the second decimal digits.
+However, due to the 'storage type' in Stata, additional decimal digits are displayed that are not correct.
 Sensitive variable No